mmorella-dev/algorithm-analysis/assignment-3/docs/Assignment 3 Report.md

 ## Problem Statement

 1. Implement a minimum priority queue using a heap data structure, including the descending **Heapsort(A)**, as well as the **Heapify(A, i)** and **Heap-Extract-Min(A)** algorithms shown in Chapter 6 of the Cormen, Leiserson, Rivest & Stein textbook.
-2. Analyze the time complexity of the algorithmss.
+2. Analyze the time complexity of the algorithms.

 ## Implementing Algorithms